 - Children’s Day: second Saturday in January (14 January, 2023)

 - Chinese Lunar New Year: date falls in January/February.
-Celebrated in many areas of Thailand, but particularly in the Chinatown districts of Bangkok and Chiang Mai as well as Phuket and Trang (February 12, 2021 – Year of the Ox)
+Celebrated in many areas of Thailand, but particularly in the Chinatown districts of Bangkok and Chiang Mai as well as Phuket and Trang (1 February 2022 – Year of the Tiger)

 - Valentine’s Day: 14 February